Lee Elder, 1st Black golfer to play Masters, dies at age 87

 Twenty-two years later, Woods became the first Black golfer to capture the green jacket, launching one of the greatest careers in golf history.

-Elder was in poor health and unable to take a swing, but he held up his driver proudly at the first tee, clearly moved by the moment.
+After Woods’ record 12-stroke victory in 1997 – the first of his five Masters titles and 15 major championships overall – he reflected on the contributions of Black golfers such as Elder and Charlie Sifford, the tour’s first Black player.

-“For me and my family, I think it was one of the most emotional experiences that I have ever witnessed or been involved in,” he said.
+”I thought about those guys coming up 18,” Woods said that evening. ”I said a little prayer and said thanks.
+I wasn’t the first.
+I wasn’t the pioneer.
+I thank them.
+I think that’s why this victory is even more special.
+Lee, because of what he did, I was able to play here.
+Because of Charlie, I was able to play on the PGA Tour.
+I lived my dream because of those guys.”

-Fred Ridley, chairman of Augusta National Golf Club and the Masters, called Elder “a true pioneer in the game of golf.”
+Fred Ridley, chairman of Augusta National and the Masters, called Elder ”a true pioneer in the game of golf.”

-He developed into one of the UGA’s best players, but meager prize money made it tough to earn a living.
-Finally, at the age of 33, Elder was able to afford PGA qualifying school, where he earned his first tour card for the 1968 season.
+He developed into one of the UGA’s best players, winning 18 of 22 tournaments in one dominating stretch, but meager prize money made it tough to earn a living.
+Finally, at the age of 33, Elder had saved up enough to afford PGA qualifying school, where he earned his first tour card for the 1968 season.

-The highlight of his rookie year was a memorable loss to Nicklaus on the fifth hole of a sudden-death playoff at the American Golf Classic.
+The highlight of his rookie year was a memorable loss to Nicklaus on the fifth hole of a sudden-death playoff at Firestone Country Club in Akron, Ohio.

 But Elder’s impact on the game went far beyond wins and losses, even if it took decades for his legacy to be fully appreciated.